-The Solar and Heliospheric Observatory (SOHO) mission, a joint programme between the European Space Agency (ESA) and NASA, studies the Sun’s interior, the Sun’s atmosphere and the solar wind.
+The SOHO mission, a joint programme between the European Space Agency (ESA) and NASA, studies the Sun’s interior, the Sun’s atmosphere and the solar wind.

 Over 3,700 papers using SOHO data have been published in refereed journals since the launch, representing the work of over 3,000 individual scientists.
 Virtually every living solar physicist has had access to SOHO data.